Stabilizing NodeJS container about RAM and SWAP

 NodeJS: tuning V8 is the key

-You can’t tune NodeJS itself, you need to tune V8… I’m not a NodeJS/JavaScript fan.
+You can’t tune NodeJS itself, you need to tune V8… Really, I’m not a NodeJS/JavaScript fan.

 max-old-space-size

-It’s the solution, a simple value that you put in an environment variable.
+It’s the solution, a simple value that you put in environement variable.

 NODE_OPTIONS="--max-old-space-size=1536"

 The EC2 (t3a.medium) has 4GB of memory and 4GB of swap.
-After setting this environment variable, the latency is between 50 and 200 ms with UptimeRobot.
+After setting this environment variable, I’ve a latency between 50 and 200 ms with UptimeRobot.

-Just defining this amount (1.5GB), resolved latency and stability issues so reachability.
+Just defining this amount (1.5GB), resolved latency and stability issue so reachability.

 Now, I’ll already set this environment variable because it’s fixing a major issue.